KrinjMaster/MineGuessr/README.md

 # MineGuessr

 **A minecraft world guess the location game!!**
+( dev become less enthusiastic so for now it's abandoned )

 ## At the moment development is in early alpha stage.
 **Stay tuned for updates!! 🥳**